pcca-matrix/PCCA-Layout/README.md

 ### Medias Path
 should point to your hyperspin media path or if empty, the media folder  must be in pcca layout directory.

+ex:

+if you use HyperSpin installation on c: ,media path should be

+`C:/Hyperspin/Media`

+if want to put hyperspin media in the pcca layout folder , leave medias path empty and theme will look for media at:

+`C:/attract-mode/layouts/pcca/Media`

 ## Medias